CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/editors/Atom.md

 Atom is stated as the hackable editor for the 21<sup>st</sup> century.
 Unlike other editors such as vim, ed, vi or nano; atom cannot be run in the terminal.

-There are loads of cool packages that you can download for atom, such as, '[color picker][color]' - allows you to easily change the hex code, '[minimap][map]' - A preview of the full source code to name a few.
+There are loads of cool packages that you can download for atom, such as '[git-control][atomgit]', '[color picker][color]' - allows you to easily change the hex code, '[minimap][map]' - A preview of the full source code to name a few.
 Can't find the package that you need/want, just go ahead and [create it][makepackage].

 There are loads of [syntax and UI themes][themes] for you to download to make your Atom more personal to you.
 Again if you don't like any of the presets/ones available to download you can also [create your own][maketheme].
 Also, as you